Prag8855/aab/content/guides/losing-your-job.md

 3. Attach these documents to your email:[^2]
     - [ ] A copy of your termination notice or resignation letter
 4. Send your email.
 You might not get a confirmation.
 They might not reply.[^3] You will not need to go to the *Ausländerbehörde* in person.
 5. The *Ausländerbehörde* gives you 6 months to find a job.
-They will tell you by email or by post.
+Some people get 12 months.[^28] They will tell you by email or by post.

 **[What happens to your residence permit ↓](#what-happens-to-your-residence-permit)**